Outsmart customer service understaffing before it kills your CSAT

 Customer service understaffing is one of the biggest issues plaguing companies today.

-But what if you have some staffing issues in the workplace?
-How do you avoid the pitfalls of understaffing and give people the level of service they expect?
+But what happens when your team is experiencing staffing issues in the workplace?
+How do you avoid the pitfalls of understaffing and in such unpredictable times, how can we give people the level of service they expect?

 We have some ideas.